-Can you bring your infant to Disney and have a good time?
+Can you bring your infant or toddler to Disney and have a good time?
 Absolutely.
 It will have its challenges, but Disney does offer a number of support services to make your life easier.
 However here’s what Amy Paulshock, one of our book contributors with a lot of firsthand experience had to say about this:

 “Think long and hard before bringing a child younger than two or three.
 Of course, it depends on your child, and how much you’re willing to sacrifice your Disney experience for your child’s well-being.
 Small children thrive on routine more than thrill, and as much as you want to show them a good time, what you may be exposing them to is a lot of stress.”

 As with all things Disney, there are plenty of people who feel the complete opposite, and very passionately!
 Here are some tips for optimizing your visit and having a great time.

 Timing, Crowds, and Weather with an Infant or Toddler

 If you do choose to go to Disney with an infant or toddler, we recommend that you don’t go during high season.
 The crowds and long lines will make an already challenging trip more difficult.
 We also suggest that you don’t go during the warmest weather.

 Here are the weather averages for Orlando.
 You’ll see that the intense heat starts consistently revving up in May and lasts through September.
 The increased humidity makes it feel much more uncomfortable.
 Look about halfway down the page to see a chart for temperature averages and a chart for rain averages: Orlando weather averages on weather.com

 In the summer the Florida heat and humidity is relentless and intense, and infants should not be exposed to that level of heat for any length of time.
 Babies are much more sensitive to heat than adults, and their bodies are less able to cope with it effectively.
 Many adults have difficulty with Florida’s summer heat.
 If you’re visiting the parks in the summer, you run the risk of overexposing the child.